IIJA Resources

 CALTRANS

-California is expected to receive $5.49 billion for FHWA formula programs by IIJA for Federal Fiscal Year 2022.
+California received $5.49 billion for FHWA formula programs by IIJA for Federal Fiscal Year (FFY) 2022.
+The distribution to California for FFY 2023 is $5.61 billion.
 The Formula Funding Summary shared below, developed by the IIJA Implementation Sub-Working Group, provides the overall funding split between State and Locals across all formula programs.

 Additionally, Caltrans’ Federal Liaison coordinates with internal and external stakeholders to develop federal policy positions that promote California’s goals and initiatives with the U.S. Congress and federal agencies.
 Learn more at the Caltrans' Federal Liaison website below.